-These curry chicken thighs are an easy and healthy dinner that I serve at least a couple of times per month.
+These baked curried chicken thighs are an easy and nutritious dinner that I serve at least a couple of times per month.
 I’ve been making this chicken for years, and I must admit that I go mad with power from the compliments I receive every time I make this chicken.

-This baked curried chicken is so easy to make and full of flavour from plenty of warm spices such as curry powder, cloves, and ginger.
+These baked curried chicken thighs are so easy to make and full of flavour from plenty of warm spices such as curry powder, cloves, and ginger.
 I opted to use dry spices as opposed to fresh ginger and garlic just to keep this recipe ridiculously quick and easy to prepare.
 But if you have a few spare minutes to chop up some fresh garlic and mince some fresh ginger, by all means go for the fresh stuff instead.

 The star ingredient in this recipe is surprisingly yogourt, because it tenderizes the chicken perfectly and keeps it unbelievably juicy.
 If you must avoid dairy, substitute balsamic vinegar instead of the yogourt and the results will be almost as delightful.

-I insist that you marinate these curry chicken thighs for at least eight hours, but 24 hours is better and 48 hours is better still.
-If you and/or your family/friends are hungry now and don’t want to wait 48 hours for this chicken to marinate to perfection, perhaps scramble some eggs instead and remind your self that time is a social construct!
+I insist that you marinate these baked curried chicken thighs for at least eight hours, but 24 hours is better and 48 hours is better still.

 For another simple chicken dinner or lunch recipe, try these paleo chicken meatballs.
 They’re easy to make and turned out moist and full of flavour.